Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Effective non-Hermitian approximation

 the spectrum of which is restricted to the punctured complex plane $\mathds{C}\backslash \{0\}$ due to the invertibility $F(t)^{-1} = F(-t)$ of the propagator.
 The individual eigenvalues $\xi_a(k) = e^{-i\epsilon_a(k)}$ of $F(k)$ therefore must form closed loops in $\mathds{C}\backslash \{0\}$ due to the periodicity of the quasienergies $\epsilon_a(k)$.
-Considering the origin of the complex plane as the natural point gap for the Floquet operator, eigenvalues winding around it create a non-trivial topology.
+Considering the origin of the complex plane as the natural point gap for the Floquet operator, eigenvalues winding around it create a nontrivial topology.
 To this end, a winding number $W(\Gamma)$ for the dominant quasienergy bands is defined as

-where $\Gamma$ defines an imaginary gap $i\Gamma$ that separates the eigenvalues and the condition $e^\Gamma<|\xi_a(k)|$ picks out the dominant quasienergy bands of the system.
-Figure \ref{fig:NH_transport}(d) shows the eigenvalues for two parameter sets, with blue indicating topologically trivial and red indicating non-trivial phases, where an imaginary gap is given by the dashed red line.
+where $\Gamma$ defines an imaginary gap $i\Gamma$ that separates the quasienergies.
+The condition $e^\Gamma<|\xi_a(k)|$ picks out the dominant quasienergy bands of the system.
+Figure \ref{fig:NH_transport}(d) shows the eigenvalues for two parameter sets, with blue indicating topologically trivial and red indicating nontrivial phases, where an imaginary gap is given by the dashed red line.

 This winding number can be related to the mean transferred charge $\bar C = \bar C_n(1)$, which is defined as the average propagation distance